Xubuntu/wiki.xubuntu.org/content/qa/installing.md

 if you want to talk to people in the Xubuntu Development Channel now in a new window.
 There people are often available in real time.

-Xubuntu Testers regularly use VM\'s to test things - so it\'s a perfectly acceptable method of testing.
+Xubuntu Testers regularly use VM's to test things - so it's a perfectly acceptable method of testing.

-Once you\'ve got Xubuntu running, you are ready to move on to Step 2 and start [testing](https://wiki.xubuntu.org/qa/testing).
+Once you've got Xubuntu running, you are ready to move on to Step 2 and start [testing](https://wiki.xubuntu.org/qa/testing).

 ## 4 - You have a computer that you could use, but can't or don't want to install another operating system - Use a live media version (on a USB stick, DVD or in a VM)